-During the first quarter of 2017, the performance conditions for approximately 169,000 shares of the Company's common stock granted under the Company's Stock Incentive Plan were determined by the Compensation Committee to have been satisfied relative to performance-based grants issued in 2012.
-These grants had a performance measurement period that concluded on December 31, 2016.
-The vesting condition for these grants requires continuous employment for a period of up to ten years from the January 2012 grant date in order for the awarded shares to become fully vested and nonforfeitable.
+During the first quarter of 2016, the performance conditions for approximately 1.4 million shares of the Company's common stock granted under the Company's Stock Incentive Plan are expected to be determined by the Compensation Committee to have been satisfied relative to performance-based grants issued in 2011.
+These grants had a performance measurement period that concluded on December 31, 2015.
+The vesting condition for these grants requires continuous employment for a period of up to ten years from the January 2011 grant date in order for the awarded shares to become fully vested and nonforfeitable.
+The shares are expected to be awarded during the first quarter of 2016, pursuant to review and certification of the performance measurements against the stated grant targets by the Compensation Committee in accordance with the Stock Incentive Plan.
 As a result of the awarding of these shares, the grantees will be eligible to receive payments of dividends and exercise voting privileges after the awarding date, and the awarded shares will be included as issued and outstanding common stock shares and included in the calculation of basic and diluted EPS.

-Litigation and Claims
+Litigation Claims